ferrats-fr/ferrats-fr.github.io/_pages/downstairs.md

-Our mountain home has all modern comforts and is ideal for families, approx. 1500 sq. ft (140m2), the main living area being open with an american kitchen, large dining area and living room area with home cinema, stereo etc..
-The kitchen and dining area opens out onto our large terrace (60m2 or 600 sq. ft) with gas bbq, hammock, and dining area with awning.
+Our mountain home has all modern comforts and is ideal for families, approx. 1500 sq. ft (140m2), the main living area being open with an american kitchen, large dining area and living room with home cinema, stereo and a wood-pellet stove.
+The dining area has huge patio doors with a stunning view over the mountains, opening out onto our large terrace (60m2 or 600 sq. ft) with gas bbq, hammock, and dining area with awning.
 There is also a bathroom and bedroom on this floor.

-The basement is 85m2 and has our spare bedroom, workshop, laundry and large storage space for skis etc.
+The basement is 900 sq. ft (85m2) and has our spare bedroom, workshop, laundry and large storage space for skis etc.

-Our big garden (2500m2 or 30.000 sq. ft.) opens out on two sides onto fields and forest, with a view across the forest to the Grand Colon mountain, part of the Belledonne mountain range.
+Our big garden (half an acre or 2300m2) opens out on two sides onto fields and forest, with a view across the forest to the Grand Colon mountain, part of the Belledonne mountain range.
 We've got bicycles that you can use, plus ping-pong table, large garden chalet which is a children's play-house / sleeping area in the summer.

 We have a cleaning lady who knows the house well and can come to welcome you, and who can also clean the house for you if desired.

 ## Gallery